For the longest time, SaaS businesses relied on Google and Youtube ads to acquire MQLs and SQLs.

-You do not necessarily need to write any code to launch an What is an In-App Message?
-An in-app message is a piece of information or a Call to Action (CTA) that you display inside your product, that usually aims to educate… suite within your application.
+You do not necessarily need to write any code to launch an in-app message suite within your application.

-Whether you want text-based banner messages or rich graphic displays, in-app messages can be added to your app without code updates – as long as you have the right tool to work with.
+Whether you want text-based banner messages or rich graphic displays, in-app messages can be added to your app without code updates – as long as you have the right user onboarding software to work with.

 When to use In-App Marketing

 The use cases and benefits of in-app messaging outlined above are pretty compelling, but you still need to know when to use the tools available to you to drive the highest ROI.

 Some of the more common – and beneficial – ways that SaaS companies use in-app messaging for their apps and services are as follows:

 A quick series of in-app messages can be used to welcome your first-time users and to thank them for using your app.

 2- Highlight Features or Updates

 Continuing from the above, you can use in-app messages to demonstrate how a feature or service works and how your users can get more out of your app.

 3- Deals or Promotions

 You can push promos and deals to your users while they are in the app to generate quick sales.

 Especially when you use personalized recommendations based on things you know your user likes, these types of messages can help you quickly close deals with high-priority or highly responsive users who are more likely than others to respond to a personalized message or recommendation.

 4- Any opportunity of additional value